Joe Wilson: South Carolina Senate

 Wilson was elected to the South Carolina Senate in 1984 as a Republican from Lexington County and reelected four times, the last three times unopposed.
 By this time, Lexington County had become one of the most Republican counties in the state.
 He never missed a regular legislative session in 17 years.
 After the Republicans gained control of the chamber in 1996, Wilson became the first Republican to chair the Senate Transportation Committee.
 He was a member of Columbia College's board of visitors and Coker College's board of trustees.

 During his tenure in the South Carolina Senate, Wilson was the primary sponsor of bills including the following: establishing a National Guard license plate, providing paid leave for state employees to perform disaster relief services, and requiring men aged 18–26 to register for the Selective Service System when applying for a driver's license.
 In 2000, Wilson was one of seven senators to vote against removing the Confederate battle flag from being displayed over the state house.

 U.S. House of Representatives

 Committee assignments

 As of the 118th Congress, Wilson served on three standing committees and various subcommittees overseeing specific areas of legislation.
 He serves on the Committee on Armed Services, for which he is also a member of the Subcommittee on Readiness and Subcommittee on Strategic Forces.
 He serves on the Committee on Education and the Workforce, for which he also is a member of the Subcommittee on Health, Employment, Labor, and Pensions.
 As a member of the Committee on Foreign Affairs, Wilson serves on the Subcommittee on Europe and Chairs the Subcommittee on the Middle East, North Africa, and Central Asia.
 Wilson serves as the Chair of the U.S. Helsinki Commission.
 Wilson is a member of the Republican Study Committee, Chair of the RSC National Security and Foreign Affairs Task Force, and a member of the Tea Party Caucus.

+On June 27, 2024, Wilson announced he will run for the Chair of the House Foreign Affairs Committee.